 - Approximately 15% of payees (~1,550) experienced benefit reductions, with some seeing cuts exceeding 60%.

 - Coverage limits vary by state.
-Most states cover at least $250,000 per annuity contract; New York covers up to $500,000 per life.
+Most states cover at least $250,000 per annuity contract.
+New York covers up to $500,000 per life.

 - Payees whose benefits exceeded their state's guaranty association coverage limit are the ones who experienced shortfalls.